neondatabase/postgresql_anonymizer/docs/generalization.md

 We want the anonymized data to remain **true** because it will be used for statistics.
-We can build a view upon this table to remove useless columns and generalized the indirect identifiers :
+We can build a view upon this table to remove useless columns and generalize the indirect identifiers :

 ```sql
 CREATE VIEW generalized_patient AS